tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 BDQ Core does not specify how these ordering of these Tests should be accomplished.
 This could be done by describing an Amendment Test with an expected response that specifies the execution of each of these Tests in order.
 Such a composition of Amendment Tests would be the preferred method of sequencing under the Framework, but to keep Tests as granular a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support bdqffdq:UseCases, BDQ Core does not provide such requirements.
 Ordering could also could be done by providing a configuration file for a Test execution framework specifying Test dependencies.
 Ordering could be supported in a workflow environment by composing a workflow to execute these Tests in sequence.

-The bdqffdq: ontology does not include a property to describe sequence interdependencies among amendments.
+The bdqffdq: ontology does not include a property to describe sequence inter-dependencies among amendments.

 The bdqffdq: ontology provides terms: bdqffdq:targetedMeasure, bdqffdq:targetedValidation, bdqffdq:TargetedIssue, that could be used, together with bdqffdq:improvedBy to relate Amendment Tests to Validation, Measure, and Issue Tests.
 BDQ Core does not use these terms to describe Test interrelationships, though they could be used for this purpose.